mckoss/namespace/README.md

     ns.PublicClass = function () {
     }

-Which style you use is a matter of personal preference.
+Which style you use is a matter of personal preference (but see [FAQ] about safe use with Google Closure).

 # Advantages of Using namespace.js